jpraynaud/CIPs/CIP-Decentralized-Message-Queue/README.md

 > We also probably need to make sure that the KES key used to sign is from the latest rotation:
 > - either the last seen opcert number in the block headers of the chain.
 > - or the last seen opcert number from a previous message diffused.
+> - or the last opcert number recorded in the Mithril signer registration.
 >
-> If the opcert number received is strictly lower than the previous one which has been seen, it > should be considered as a protocol violation.
+> If the opcert number received is strictly lower than the previous one which has been seen, it should be considered as a protocol violation.

 #### Cost of authentication

-> [!CAUTION]
+> [!NOTE]
-> Computations are based on a **1 ms** verification delay per message on a CPU core which needs to be properly evaluated.
+> Computations are based on the assumption of a **2 ms** KES signature verification time on a virtual CPU, which may vary depending on the infrastructure.

-For a total of **3,100** Cardano SPOs, there will be **1,550** messages sent per round of signature:
+For a total of **3,100** Cardano SPOs on the `mainnet`, on an average **50%** of them will be eligible to send signatures (i.e. will win at least one lottery in the Mithril protocol).
+This means that if the full Cardano stake distribution is involved in the Mithril protocol, only **1,550** signers will send signatures at each round:

 - the number of messages received by a node which need to be verified is: